jstyle5/Jaewhee-Test-Docs/docs/troubleshooting.md

 ### You friends are not be able to see the events added to your Calendar:
 All events in KakaoTalk Calendar will only be available individually.
 Events that you are invited to are autometically added to your Calendar as an individual event.

+## Other issues
+### I cannot make a free call in a Secret Chatroom:
+Secret Chat offers greater levels of privacy and security of user information.
+1:1 and group chatrooms are available as a secret chatroom, but features including free calling, events, and album are not available in a secret chatroom.